aldelaro5/Bug-Fables-Internal-Docs/TextAsset Data/Miscellaneous language specific data.md

 # Areas

-There are 2 TextAsset that describes each [Areas](../Enums%20and%20IDs/librarystuff/Areas.md): `AreaNames` and `AreaDesc`. `AreaNames` is loaded on boot by SetVariables into the `areanames` array and it contains an area name whose line index corresponds to an [Areas](../Enums%20and%20IDs/librarystuff/Areas.md) id. `AreaDesc` is loaded by PauseMenu's MapSetup into the `enemydata` array and it contains an area description whose line index corresponds to an [Areas](../Enums%20and%20IDs/librarystuff/Areas.md) id.
+There are 2 TextAsset that describes each [Areas](../Enums%20and%20IDs/librarystuff/Areas.md): `AreaNames` and `AreaDesc`. `AreaNames` is loaded on boot by SetVariables into the `areanames` array and it contains an area name whose line index corresponds to an [Area](../Enums%20and%20IDs/librarystuff/Areas.md) id. `AreaDesc` is loaded by PauseMenu's MapSetup into the `enemydata` array and it contains an area description whose line index corresponds to an [Area](../Enums%20and%20IDs/librarystuff/Areas.md) id.

 # Credits

 `Credits` contains the text rendered in the credits which has its own rendering scheme.
-It is loaded on [Event](../SetText/Commands/Individual%20commands/Event.md) 204 (credits) and it gets rendered using lists of TextMesh in rich text mode.
+It is loaded on [Event](../SetText/Commands/Individual%20commands/Event.md) 204 (credits) and it gets rendered using a list of TextMesh in rich text mode.
 It is the only notable textual information not rendered using [SetText](../SetText/SetText.md).

 # Unused